The Saltaire Village Website, World Heritage Site

 Edwin Firth was the son of Abraham Firth.
 Abraham was born c1851 in Shipley.
 He married Leah Brown in 1880.
 In 1881 they lived at 25 Field Street in Shipley with Abraham working as a labourer.

-Edwin, one of twelve children, was born 1894 in Shipley.
+Edwin, one of twelve children, was born 4 February, 1894, in Shipley.
+He was baptised 7 March, 1894, in Shipley. .
 In 1891 & 1901 the family were living at 106 Union Street in Shipley.
 By 1911 the family were living at 7 Jane Street in Saltaire, by 1918 they had moved to 5 Jane Street.
 Edwin worked as a darning room jobber before the war and a dyers labourer after the war.

 Edwin served as a Private with 2nd /4th Battalion Duke of Wellington's (West Riding Regiment) before transferring to the 2nd/6th Battalion.
 He attested 28 November 1915 and he was mobilised 11 March 1916.
 He fought in France from 9 January 1917 and was wounded twice spending time in Bradford War Hospital.
 He was discharged 3 December 1918.